Cultivation of tobacco: United States

 In the United States, as of 2014 North Carolina was the largest producer of tobacco, with around 1,800 tobacco farms employing 30,000 workers yielding in 400 million pounds of the crop annually.

 In the US, the decline in the number of smokers, the end of the Tobacco Transition Payment Program in 2014, and competition from growers in other countries, made tobacco farming economics more challenging as of 2015.

 China

 At the peak of global tobacco production, there were 20 million rural Chinese households producing tobacco on 2.1 million hectares of land.
+The vast majority of tobacco production is intended for the national market.
 While it is the major crop for millions of Chinese farmers, growing tobacco is not as profitable as cotton or sugar cane.
 This is because the Chinese government sets the market price.
 While this price is guaranteed, it is lower than the natural market price because of the lack of market risk.
 To further control tobacco in their borders, China founded the State Tobacco Monopoly Administration (STMA) in 1982.
 STMA controls tobacco production, marketing, imports, and exports; and contributed 1.3% to national income between 1982 and 2004.